Genealogy Project Links

 In my research, I experienced many “Aha moments.”
 As I compiled, I learned.
 I was excited to discover an old history on the Heller family, only to find a copy of my mother’s letter ordering the same book in November of 1962.
 What I found every direction I turned was “she’s been there and she’s done that.”
 I am left with a tremendous respect for the work this family history represents.
 I also have a clearer understanding of her fascination and dedication to this project.

 I had a huge advantage by not having to re-create the wheel.
 Using and expanding upon my mother’s research I have made progress.
 I’m finding additional ancestors, solving unanswered questions.
 However, the main mystery of patriarchs continues to elude answer.
 It is my hope that more eyes will mean more discoveries, be it to exclude or to include families.
-I plan to post additional histories at a later time.
+I will periodically post additional family cards and histories.

 In publishing this information, I hope to both help others and to contact more researchers who may lead to additional answers to the mysteries of ancestral roots.

-Documented corrections, comments or questions are welcomed.
+Documented corrections, comments or questions are welcome.
 The ability to share is vital.
 I invite you to explore the possibilities for DNA testing.
-Explore these pages using the links below, utilize the Surname and Index references to over 8000 Family Cards.
+Explore these pages using the links below, utilize the Surname and Index references to over 14,000 Family Cards.
 Hopefully you will also find something new here.

 Variations of surname: SCHAMBERGER, SCHELLENBERGER, SCHOENBERGER, SCHÖENBERGER, SCHONEBERGER, SHAMBERGER, SHENBERGER, SCHÖNENBERGER, SHANABARGER, SHELLENBERGER, SHENABARGER, SHENBERGER, SHENBERRY, SHENEBERGER, SHINABARGER, SHINABERGER, SHINABERRY, SHINEBARGER, SHOENBERGER.